Notice of AIS Healthcare’s Patient Privacy Practices

 • To report a complaint regarding the services you receive, please call toll-free 844.731.8139.

 • You may complain if you feel we have violated your rights.
-You may call our helpline or make a report through our website (aiscaregroup.com).
-You will be given a verbal or written confirmation your report was received within 5 calendar days.
+You may call our hotline or make a report through our website (aiscaregroup.com).
+You will be given a verbal or written confirmation that your report was received within 5 calendar days.

 • You may file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
 20201, calling 877.696.6775 or visiting http://hhs.gov/ocr/privacy/hipaa/complaints/.